 IF YOU ARE UNDER 16 (SIXTEEN) YEARS OLD, PLEASE TALK TO YOUR PARENTS BEFORE USING THE WEBSITE OR PROVIDING YOUR NAME OR OTHER PERSONAL INFORMATION TO THE WEBSITE OR OTHERWISE TO ATP.
 YOU CANNOT SUBMIT INFORMATION TO THE WEBSITE OR TO ATP WITHOUT YOUR PARENT'S PERMISSION (OR A PERSON WITH PARENTAL RESPONSIBILITY FOR YOU).

 We are ATP Tour, Inc., (incorporated and existing under the laws of the State of Delaware and with its principal office at 201 ATP Tour Boulevard, Ponte Vedra Beach Florida, Florida 32082, United States).

 ATP collects, uses and is responsible for certain personal information about you.
-When we do so we are regulated under the General Data Protection Regulation which applies across the European Union (including in the United Kingdom) and we are responsible as ‘controller’ of that personal information for the purposes of those laws.
+When we do so we are regulated under the General Data Protection Regulation which applies across the European Union and under the UK General Data Protection Regulation and Data Protection Act 2018 in the United Kingdom and we are responsible as ‘controller’ of that personal information for the purposes of those laws.
 We are registered with the UK Information Commissioner’s Office under registration number ZA339610.

 Our SVP, Information Technology and Systems is Murray Swartzberg.